j1anb1n/iframe-rpc/README.md

 #iframe-rpc

-an easy to use JavaScript Cross-Domain RPC framework inpired by easyXDM.
+an easy to use JavaScript Cross-Domain RPC framework inspired by easyXDM.